Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

 where $J$ is the corresponding almost complex structure and $\xi_M$ is the vector field that generates the $S^1$ action.
 The vector fields $\xi_M$ and $J\xi_M$ generate a $\C^\times = (S^1)^\C$ action.
-The closure of a non-trivial $\C^\times$ orbit is a sphere, called a \emph{gradient sphere}.
-These are collections of gradient flow lines for $\Phi$.
+The closure of a non-trivial $\C^\times$ orbit is a topological sphere, called a \emph{gradient sphere}; it need not be a smooth submanifold.
+Gradient spheres are collections of gradient flow lines for $\Phi$.
 On a gradient sphere, $S^1$ acts by rotation with two fixed points at the north and south poles; all other points on the sphere have the same stabilizer.
-We say that a gradient sphere is \emph{free} if its stabilizer is trivial; otherwise it is \emph{non-free}.
+We say that a gradient sphere is \emph{free} if the stabilizer of a generic point in the sphere is trivial; otherwise it is \emph{non-free}.
+For a smooth gradient sphere $S$ we have $J TS=TS$.
+Hence, since in dimension $2$ any almost complex structure is integrable, i.e., arises from an underlying complex atlas on the manifold, $S$ is a $J$-holomorphic sphere.

-In dimension four, the existence of non-free gradient spheres does not depend on the compatible metric; each of these spheres coincides with a $\Z_n$-sphere for some $n>1$, which is a connected component of the closure of the set of points in $M$ whose stabilizer is equal to the cyclic subgroup of $S^1$ of order $n$ \cite[Lemma 3.5]{karshon}.
+In dimension four, the existence of non-free gradient spheres does not depend on the compatible metric.
+This is because the non-free gradient spheres are precisely the isotropy $\Z_n$-spheres (with various $n>1$), i.e.\ connected components of the closure of the set of points in $M$ whose stabilizer is equal to the (non-trivial) cyclic subgroup of $S^1$ of order $n$ \cite[Lemma 3.5]{karshon}.

+All but a finite number of gradient spheres are free gradient spheres whose north and south poles are maximum and minimum of the moment map; we call the latter spheres \emph{trivial}.
 A {\bf generic} metric is one for which there exists no free gradient sphere whose north and south poles are both interior fixed points.
-A Hamiltonian $S^1$-space of dim $4$ is determined by the arrangement of the gradient spheres with respect to a generic compatible Riemannian metric.
+For a generic compatible metric, the arrangement of gradient spheres is determined by the decorated graph defined below \cite[Lemma 3.9]{karshon}. \end{noTitle}